Terms and Conditions

 By using this service, users agree to hold harmless and release Virginia Tech, the Commonwealth, and its employees and agents from any claims or liability related to loss of personal property or items while using the bus.

-Users must agree to these terms and conditions, which serve as a legal contract between Virginia Tech and the user, before riding the Campus-to-Campus Bus.
+Users must agree to these terms and conditions, which serve as a legal contract between Virginia Tech and the user, before riding the Campus Connect Bus.

 The university has a need to provide convenient, point-to-point transportation to the National Capital Region, which will serve as a connection between the Blacksburg, Roanoke, and National Capital Region campuses.

-This service is managed by the Office of Parking and Transportation Services in the Divison of Administrative Services with technical assistance from the Office of Business Services-Finance and Administration and Informational Technology for Administration Services.
+This service is managed by the Office of Parking and Transportation Services in the Divison of Operations with technical assistance from the Office of Business Services-Finance and Administration and Division of Operations Information Technology.

 The service provides employees, students, and their guests with safe and convenient transportation between the Blacksburg/Roanoke and Ballston/Arlington areas.
 The bus runs between the Blacksburg campus and the National Capital Region campus year-round with the exception of university holidays, as defined in University Policy 4305: Policy on Authorized Closings.
 The holiday and winter closing calendar is available on the university's Department of Human Resources website.

-For more information, visit the Campus-to-Campus Bus webpage.
+For more information, visit the Campus Connect Bus webpage.